inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 Inviwo uses CMake as build system and supports building on Windows with Visual Studio, MacOS with XCode, and Linux with Clang or GCC.
 We require the the compiler supports C++20.
 In most cases the latest version of AppleClang is the compiler with the least support so that dictates mostly what we require.
 The source code is hosted on [GitHub](https://github.com/inviwo/inviwo), and we recommend using [git](https://git-scm.com/) to clone the repository, since you can then easily update to the latest version, and you also get the needed git sub-modules.

-To acquire the dependencies, we highly recommend using [vcpkg](https://github.com/microsoft/vcpkg) on Windows and MacOS and the system's package manager on Linux.
+To acquire the dependencies, we highly recommend using [vcpkg](https://github.com/microsoft/vcpkg).
 To reduce the compile time we provide pre-compiled binaries of most dependencies when using vcpkg, see [Binary caching with vcpkg](#binary-caching-with-vcpkg) below for details.

 {% include tip.html content="
 Unless you specifically need to debug the application, we recommend setting the build mode to `RelWithDebInfo` for good performance, while still getting reasonable stacktraces for debugging and error reporting.